-The accommodation and meal portion of the registration fee is based on the exchange rate between the Swiss franc and the Canadian dollar.
-If this rate should change significantly before June 2020 it may be necessary to make a slight adjustment to the fee and you would be notified.
+The accommodation and meal portion of the registration fee is based on the exchange rate between the Swiss franc and the Canadian and US dollars.
+If this rate should change significantly before June 2021 it may be necessary to make a slight adjustment to the fee and you would be notified.

 For More Information or To Register:

 Contact Marlene Schiwy at email@example.com, 604-734-3554 or visit her website at http://www.marleneschiwy.com or contact Sheila Langston at firstname.lastname@example.org, 778-239-8774 or visit her website at http://www.sheilangston.com

 Accommodation and meals: